joomla/Manual/docs/get-started/git/github-manual.md

 Easy with an IDE.
 In VSCode:
 - Select the Source Control icon at the left.
+- Add a Commit message: a very brief statement of what changed in this commit.
-- select the `+` button in the Changes list to commit the changes to the local repository.
+- Either select the `+` button in the Changes list to stage the changes.
+- Or select the `Commit` button to commit the changes to the local repository.
 - Select the Source Control `...` button followed by Pull, Push / Push To... / and then select your own remote repo to push the changes from your local repo to your remote repo.

 ### Make a Pull Request